optimalstrategy/Qval/docs/source/configuration.rst

 --------

 Qval supports configuration via config files and environmental variables.
-If :code:`DJANGO_SETTINGS_MODULE` or :code:`SETTINGS_MODULE` are defined, the specified config module will be used.
+If :code:`DJANGO_SETTINGS_MODULE` or :code:`SETTINGS_MODULE` is defined, the specified config module will be used.
 Otherwise, all lookups will be done in :obj:`os.environ`.

 Supported variables: